-Since the beginning of President Trump’s tenure, there has been rhetoric about immigration, and violent sex offenders turned loose because of differing municipality policies.
-Leading the way was the American Civil Liberties Union (ACLU).
-But the ACLU missed a significant step forward in fighting for the rights of those impacted by the sex offender registry.
+Since the beginning of President Trump’s tenure, there has been rhetoric about immigration, and violent sex offenders turned loose from prisons.
+Leading the way is, supposedly, the American Civil Liberties Union (ACLU).
+But the ACLU has habitually missed significant steps forward in fighting for the rights of those impacted by the sex offender registry.
 Instead, the ACLU failed to identify the inaccuracies, injustices, and misinformation about sex offender registries.
 Instead the ACLU focused upon people that are not American citizens and have direct diplomatic relations with their respective nations to highlight an obvious problem.
 Registrants have no constituencies what so ever.
 While I think it is essential to protect all people, the American based (ACLU) focused on non-Americans to grow its membership internationally, alienating sex offenders, families, allies, and most of all the common American citizen.

 The American Civil Liberties Union (ACLU) is a nonprofit organization whose stated mission is “to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States.